gagle/raspberrypi-omxcam/README.md

 - [OpenGL](#opengl)
 - [Utilities](#utilities)

+The [omxcam.h](https://github.com/gagle/raspberrypi-omxcam/blob/master/include/omxcam.h) header file is what you need to include in your projects.
+All the enumerations, type definitions and prototypes are located here.
+This README file introduces the library and explains just a few things.
+For a full reference, please take a look at the header `omxcam.h`.

 <a name="build_steps"></a>
 #### Build steps ####

 Two makefiles are provided with each example: `Makefile` and `Makefile-shared`.
-If you compile an example with the latter makefile you will also need to execute the makefile `./Makefile-shared` in order to compile the library as a shared library.
-This will generate the file `lib/libomxcam.so`.
+If you compile an example with the latter makefile you will also need to execute the makefile [./Makefile-shared](https://github.com/gagle/raspberrypi-omxcam/blob/master/Makefile-shared) in order to compile the library as a shared library.
+This will generate the file `./lib/libomxcam.so`.

-For example, to compile the example `./examples/still/jpeg` with the whole code embedded in the binary file:
+For example, to compile the example [./examples/still/jpeg](https://github.com/gagle/raspberrypi-omxcam/tree/master/examples/still/jpeg) with the whole code embedded in the binary file:

 ```
 $ cd ./examples/still/jpeg